Devonian Fossils of Western New York

 Please DO NOT dig in the cliffs, as the cliffs are private property.
 There are plenty of natural rock falls to look through.

 If you hike up the creek a bit to the mouth, you will see the lake Erie cliffs.
-Someone bought the land and POSTED the lake Erie cliffs as no tresspassing.
+These cliffs and the land are now POSTED, do not tresspass.

 3. Almost any creek near Lake Erie south of Buffalo